Skip to main content

 competitive analysis, cohort analysis

 What to include: Only skills you can discuss confidently in an interview.
-If you have used SQL twice, listing it is fine -- but be ready to describe what you queried and why.
+If you have used SQL twice, listing it is fine.
+But be ready to describe what you queried and why.

 What to skip: Soft skills like "communication" or "leadership."
 These belong in your experience bullets where you can demonstrate them with evidence, not in a skills list.